wildwinter/dink/README.md

   * Optionally produces a JSON file detailing a more detailed Dink structure (scenes, blocks, snippets, showing runs of dialogue).
   * Optionally produces an Excel file with all the strings in for localization.
   * Optionally produces an Excel file for voice recording, including mapping to actors if supplied.
 Checks the **status of existing audio files** to figure out what has actually been recorded.
-  * Optionally lets you track the writing status of each file and line, and produces an Excel file with all those statuses.
-You can also restrict what gets exported for recording or localization based on the status.
+  * Optionally lets you track the writing status and recording status of each file and line, and produces an Excel file with all those stats.
   * Allows you to control which comments end up in the localization and recording files.
 * At runtime:
   * Load the compiled Ink story, as normal.
 (Remember, Dink compiled it for you!)